doctoretdiez/PalEON-FIA/data/output/Readme.txt

 plt_cn: The "cn" column from the FIA Plot table.
 According to the FIADB User Guide: "Sequence number.
 A unique sequence number used to identify a plot record."
 Use this value to match the unfuzzed/unswapped coordinates to the plot

-dbh: diameter at breast height
+dbh: diameter at breast height in centimeters

 statuscd: FIA status code.
 A code indicating whether the sample tree is live, cut, or dead at the time of measurement.
 Includes dead and cut trees, which are required to estimate aboveground biomass and net annual volume for growth, mortality, and removals.
 This code is not used when querying data for change estimates.
 Note: New and replacement plots use only codes 1 and 2.
 All trees in tree_data5.csv have status code of 1 (live tree).
 0 = no status, 1 = live tree, 2 = dead tree, 3 = removed - cut and removed by direct human activity related to harvesting , silviculture or land clearing.
 This tree is assumed to be utilized.